Agenda item

 Hill Gaston replied that there were no formal targets in place, in terms of Muli Asset Credit (MAC) and that he was not sure of reason behind these figures.
 He added that it was showing better figures under the WACI and said that often it could be a single holding that could be making the difference.

-Pauline Gordon asked if consideration was being given to moving to the M&G Multi Asset Credit ‘Sustainable version’.
+Pauline Gordon asked if consideration was being given to moving to the M&G Multi Asset Credit ‘Sustainable version’ as another of her schemes had switched.

 The Group Manager for Funding, Investment & Risk replied that when Brunel appoint their managers they are always pushing from an ESG perspective.
 She added that further development is required across the credit markets.